Software Ideas Modeler is a UML tool that supports the UML 2.5 standard.

-You can filter content of a diagram by defined rules.
+You can filter the content of a diagram by defined rules.
 You can easily hide comments, relations, collaborations or define any custom filters.

 A diagram can be linked to an element.
 When you double-click on it, the linked diagram will be open.

 Software Ideas Modeler is not just a diagram drawing tool.
-It has a real model behind.
+It has a real model behind it.
 Model entities and diagram elements are two separate things.
 The same element can have multiple instances placed in multiple diagrams (or even in the single diagram on different positions).
 E.g. there can be relationships between a class, its operations and a call action in sequence diagram.

 You can import your tables from MS SQL, MySQL and other databases using OLE DB